 2. Assists in the Project Development or Implementation Phase

 Imagine if you had a risk management solution that could help you assess if all your projects and associated costs are on track or not.
-A resource management software like eResource Scheduler helps you flag any potential risks to various stakeholders.
+A risk tracking tool like eResource Scheduler helps you flag any potential risks to various stakeholders.
 It enables you with the team's time tracking, monitoring timelines, effort, utilization, and sending real-time notifications.
-The right resource planning and management software also help the project managers monitor the progress of projects and send timely alerts to various stakeholders in case there are any possible risks that could derail the project.
+The right resource planning and management software also helps the project managers monitor the progress of projects and send timely alerts to various stakeholders in case there are any possible risks that could derail the project.

 3. Acts as a Central Data Repository

 A resource tracking software also allows you to save and record all data related to your project artifacts.
-It also stores information about probable risks, a backup plan, project plan, details about resources, etc. As all the information about all your projects and resources is available in this tool, your information is organized effectively and there is no risk of it being lost.
-A resource planning and management software allow you to monitor, manage, and also communicate the risk details.
-You can use the tool to create an effective knowledge base that your organization can use to draft its risk management best practices or policies.
+It also stores information about probable risks, a backup plan, a project plan, details about resources, etc. As all the information about all your projects and resources is available in this tool, your information is organized effectively and there is no risk of it being lost.
+Resource planning and management software allow you to monitor, manage, and also communicate the risk details.
+You can use this resource tracking tool to create an effective knowledge base that your organization can use to draft its risk management best practices or policies.
 This way, the organization, and its employees can follow the established process and therefore, reduce the impact on any risk.

 4. Offers Real-Time Dashboard Tools

-The dashboard feature of the resource tracking software offers you real-time data, status, and business intelligence from all the projects.
+The resource tracking software dashboard offers you real-time data, status, and business intelligence from all the projects.
 Such tools have dashboard widgets that help you to track all the tasks, your milestones, and a lot more.
 You can also analyze your resources, their productivity, your overall costs, and profitability.
 You can also view the progress of each project and monitor the key metrics.
-A resource management tool enables you to create billability and Gantt charts that help in drilling down various tasks or projects and your resource availability.
-You can design dashboards the way you want using the informative widgets.
+A project resource tracking tool enables you to create billability and Gantt charts that help in drilling down various tasks or projects and your resource availability.
+You can design dashboards the way you want using informative widgets.
 You can also configure these widgets in multiple units or date ranges to provide the total resource count, a summary view of a project, utilization, capacity, or availability.